NVIDIA/TensorRT/tools/Polygraphy/examples/api/01_comparing_frameworks/README.md

 The example demonstrates two approaches for comparing outputs:

 - **Simple Comparison**: Uses absolute tolerance to determine if outputs match within a specified threshold.
-- **Distance Metrics**: Performs a more comprehensive comparison using multiple metrics including:
+- **Single-Metric Comparisons**: Each comparison function checks one metric, so they can be combined for a more comprehensive comparison:
   - L2 distance (Euclidean distance)
   - Cosine similarity (measures the angle between vectors)
   - PSNR (Peak Signal-to-Noise Ratio, useful for comparing image-like data)
+  - SNR (Signal-to-Noise Ratio)

 These comparison methods help validate that frameworks produce equivalent results within acceptable margins.